William Henry Gregory: Political career

 In 1842 Gregory was elected to the British House of Commons in a by-election as a Conservative member for Dublin.
 Among his close associates were Sir Robert Peel, Lord Lincoln and Lord George Bentinck, but he was also friendly with Daniel O'Connell and sympathetic to Catholic interests.
 He was responsible for the "Gregory Clause" which said that anyone applying for relief during the Great Famine would not be eligible if they were occupying more than 1⁄4 of an acre (0.1 ha).
+Many destitute farmers had to deliver up their land to their landlord to qualify for public relief.
+This resulted in nearly 200,000 people being evicted between 1849 and 1850, exacerbating the impact of the famine.

 After the death of his father and following his failure to retain his seat in the general election of 1847 he took up residence on the family estate at Coole Park in County Galway.
 He was appointed High Sheriff of County Galway in 1849.
 He had inherited a large fortune, mainly derived from the earnings of his grandfather, also named Robert Gregory, in the East India Company, but he lost a large part of it at the racetrack.

 In 1850 he fought a duel with a Captain Vaughan, but Robert Peel who was his second, persuaded him not to shoot to kill as had originally been his intention.

 Gregory travelled to Egypt in 1855 and wrote a two-volume work on his travels, Egypt in 1855 and 1856, and Tunis in 1857 and 1858, published privately in London in 1859.

 In 1857 he was returned to Parliament for County Galway on a liberal-conservative platform.

 In 1859 he travelled through North America, befriending several southern Congressmen, including James Murray Mason of Virginia and William Porcher Miles of South Carolina.
 Throughout the American Civil War Gregory was an avid supporter of the Confederacy.
 He also argued that Britain should pursue a strong anti-Turkish policy, and supported the cession of the Ionian Islands and Crete to Greece.
 In domestic affairs Gregory was active in defending the Roman Catholic clergy in Ireland and working for land reform.
 His interest in the arts led to a long association with the British Museum.
 In 1867 he was appointed a Trustee of the National Gallery.

 On 10 July 1871 Gregory was made a member of the Privy Council of Ireland and in the following year he was appointed Governor of Ceylon (now Sri Lanka).
 In 1875, he played host to the Prince of Wales and was presented with the Order of St. Michael and St. George.

 Gregory retired from office in 1877 and returned to England via Australia.
 He spent most of the following years travelling.
 From October 1881 to April 1882 he toured Egypt and reported on the revolution there.
 He also visited Ceylon in 1884 and 1885.

 Gregory was a Fellow of the Royal Society (FRS) and a member of the Kildare Street Club in Dublin.